 What’s really in it for me?
 That is what every prospect immediately wants to know.
 Why should they, or anyone for that fact – buy your product or service?

-If you don’t want to waste your time or lose your prospect’s interest, you need to find or create the value proposition to what you are offering before you do anything else.
+If you don’t want to waste your time or lose your prospect’s interest, you need to find or create the value proposition to your offering before you do anything else.
 Not sure where to start?

 9. Use Social Proof